 Applied Music Lessons, Jury Performances, and End-of Term Student Recitals.
 All students must choose a primary instrument they wish to study while pursuing the B.A. in Musical Arts.
 Options are voice and piano.
-Students then choose a secondary instrument of study.
-Options are voice, piano, and guitar.
-The faculty recommends that students with voice as their primary instrument select piano as their secondary instrument.
+Their secondary instrument of study will be the second option.
 Private lessons are not available for audit.